-Name Age
+Name Age e

-County Years of Work
+County Years of Worl K

-MOCK FLY ZIPPER SAMPLE

-Using the instructions on the opposite side, attach a sam appropriate fabric may be used. ple of a mock fly zipper.
-Any
+MOCK FLY ZIPPER SAMPLE Using the instructions on the opposite side, attach a sample of a mock appropriate fabric may be used.
 Does your zipper meet the following criteria?
-Yes No

-Stitches are uniform

-Top edges are even

-Mock fly zipper does not gap

-Zipper glides up and down smoothly

-Lap covers zipper teeth
+Stitches are uniform Top edges are even Mock fly zipper does not gap Zipper glides up and down smoothly Lap covers zipper teeth No